icub-tech-iit/documentation/mkdocs/tendons_icub/docs/neck.md

-Note that the “X” marks in the picture above is the area to be peeled off from the Teflon coating.
+Note that the “X” marks in the picture above is the area where the Teflon coating needs to be peeled off.

  **All dimensions are in mm**.